Showing posts with label Spirituality. Show all posts

 Our Lady of Perpetual Help Parish, Sitio Lomboy, Linambasan, Jamindan, Capiz

-We seek the power of the Divine light whenever we encounter unpleasant events in our lives; the darkest moments that block our path to see the light.
-We seek Divine protection when we feel weak and need comfort when we are in the deepest pain.
-We may have struggled and endured the pain, but one thing is for sure that there is a meaning in suffering.
-As we go along with our battles, we may experience the presence of Divinity in our community; the church, the parishioners, the servants, the followers, and the believers.
-We belong to a community that is Divinely inspired and committed to serving its Divine purpose.
+As a community, we are united in our quest for the Divine light in times of darkness.
+We seek Divine protection when we feel weak and need comfort in the deepest pain.
+Our struggles and endurance have a purpose, and we find meaning in suffering.
+In our battles, we experience the presence of Divinity in our community; the church, the parishioners, the servants, the followers, and the believers.
+We are part of a community that is Divinely inspired and committed to serving its purpose.
+As members of this community, each of us plays a crucial role in upholding our faith and serving our purpose, strengthening our collective bond and commitment.

-The foundation of the church is stronger as it is built with love and compassion.
+The church's foundation is more substantial, built with love and compassion.
 People from even the farthest location are called to follow and to serve.
 There's no hindrance to a spiritual path when one is called to serve and believe.
-Doubts and uncertainties are inevitable, but a stronger community will surpass the negativity and support each other bringing more light to the path.
+Doubts and uncertainties are inevitable, but a stronger community will overcome the negativity and support each other, bringing more light to the path.
 There's no big or small contribution as long as it is wholeheartedly given through Divine inspiration and guidance.
-Individual and group contributions will go a long way making the church and the spiritual community a leader whose obligation is to spread the message of hope and peace and love to all.
+Individual and group donations will go a long way, making the church and the spiritual community a leader whose obligation is to spread the message of hope, peace, and love to all.

-The church is built closer to its people; we continue to make it bigger and brighter for generations to come.
+The church is not just a building but a guiding light in our lives.
+It is built closer to its people; we continue to make it bigger and brighter for future generations.
 When the unknown future creates fears and doubts, we call for the Divine, just like when we call our mother when we are frightened and helpless.
-Our merciful and loving mother would rescue its child and save him from harm and danger.
-We are always being heard when we call for Divine help; when we can't stand alone in our battles and are easily defeated by the dark.
-Until we call for Divine guidance, we remain to be weak and helpless.
+Our merciful and loving mother would rescue her child and save him from harm and danger.
+Similarly, as a guiding light, our church is constantly being heard when we call for Divine help when we can't stand alone in our battles and are easily defeated by the dark.
+Until we call for Divine guidance, we remain weak and helpless.
+Through its teachings and guidance, the church helps us find our way back to the Divine path, strengthening our faith and commitment to our purpose, providing reassurance and support to all.

-Through the spiritual community founded, we are one for all and we feel the warmth Divine presence.
-We become clearer with our plans and decisions, we are guided with our intentions and we become a servant to those who needed help.
-Years may have passed by and the church that was built by the faithful will continue to become a sanctuary for everyone: the lost and wandering souls and those seeking the path towards Divine love and light.
+Through the spiritual community founded, we are one for all and feel the warmth—Divine presence.
+We become more transparent with our plans and decisions, guided by our intentions, and servants to those who need help.
+Years may have passed, but the church that was built by the faithful will continue to become a sanctuary for everyone: the lost and wandering souls and those seeking the path toward Divine love and light.
+You are always welcome here, no matter your past or present.

 © 2018 Del Cusay